5 Inference for simple linear regression

 Learning goals

-• Describe how statistical inference is used to draw conclusions about a population slope
+• Explain how statistical inference is used to draw conclusions about a population model coefficient

 • Construct confidence intervals using bootstrap simulation